raedrizk/ansible-security-workshop/README.md

-# Ansible Workshop - Ansible for Red Hat Enterprise Linux Security Automation
+# [WIP] Ansible Workshop - Ansible for Red Hat Enterprise Linux Security Automation

 **This is documentation for Ansible Automation Platform 2**